 However, adverse effects from the loss of prime agricultural land, if they occur, are likely to be felt by people who are now young, or children.
 Predicting the longer term future in this area is cannot be certain; political, economic, climate, population, transport and food production technique changes could all have a bearing on the potential requirement for productive land.
 Hunger is linked to food distribution patterns as well as the absolute amount of food that can be produced.
-Although hunger is a current issue, this is not caused by absolute lack of food available in the world (or Scotland) but access to it.
+Although hunger is a current issue, this is not caused by absolute lack of food available in the world (or Scotland)97 but access to it.
 Most people in Scotland will not have experienced hunger from an absolute lack of food and there is enough food available overall.
-However, most of the cropland used for UK food production is now located overseas and the future cannot be certain.
-Some research indicates that climate change could increase the amount of land considered prime in Scotland, and changes in food production techniques could increase production.
+However, most of the cropland used for UK food production is now located overseas98 and the future cannot be certain.
+Some research indicates that climate change could increase the amount of land considered prime in Scotland99, and changes in food production techniques could increase production.

-If in the future food becomes more difficult to obtain in Scotland this impact will fall on those now young or future generations.
+If in the future food becomes more difficult to obtain in Scotland this impact will fall on those now young or future generations, and is likely to fall disproportionately on those with low income.